 The advantage of a hot tub is that it does not have to stay heated continuously when you are not using it.
 In addition, you can change the water of the hot tub once a week and do not have to use cleaning agents or chlorine.
 So that’s much better for your skin and airways.
 You can clean the tub with a cloth and all-purpose cleaner after using the hot tub a few times.
 Then rinse with the garden hose.

 A wellness element in the garden has become hugely popular in recent years.
-Finding relaxation in private when it suits you, or the experience and beautiful image of the wooden hot tub in the garden.
+Finding relaxation in private when it suits you or the experience and beauty of the wooden hot tub in the garden.
 Plenty of reasons to add this extra luxury to your garden.